 If you believe the corporation has made an error on your Schedule K-1, notify the corporation and ask for a corrected Schedule K-1.
 Do not change any items on your copy.
 Be sure that the corporation sends a copy of the corrected Schedule K-1 to the IRS.
-If your corporation does not meet the small S corporation exception, and you are unable to reach agreement with the corporation regarding the inconsistency, you must file Form 8082.
+If you are unable to reach agreement with the corporation regarding the inconsistency, you must file Form 8082.